So, you’re pregnant?!?! Congrats!

 This is not your excuse to eat all the ice cream and candy you can find every day.

-Don’t go too early and don’t wait too long to make the appointment.
+Don’t go too early yet don’t wait too long to make the first prenatal appointment.

 Once you take a urine pregnancy test and it is positive, your doctor will most likely want to run blood work and check your beta HCG levels to make sure they are increasing appropriately.

-If you’re running to your doctor at 4 weeks past your last menstrual cycle, don’t expect to be getting an ultrasound to see the baby.
+If you’re running to your doctor at 4 weeks past your last menstrual cycle (your period), don’t expect to be getting an ultrasound to see the baby.
+There’s nothing developed enough to see on an ultrasound at four weeks.

 Please know that you doctor shouldn’t order an ultrasound until you’re around 6-7 weeks gestational age.